 What Are Locusts?

 Locusts are grasshoppers which develop gregarious characteristics in suitable environmental conditions forming an organized group.
-Such conditions are particularly driven by a period of dense vegetative growth after drought.
+Such conditions are particularly driven by a period of dense vegetative growth after a dry spell.
 Drought drives locusts to crowd in small areas where there is vegetation.
 Locusts then abandon their solitary phase as grasshoppers and reproduce at dramatically high rates forming bands of nymphs and swarms as adults.
-The transition from the solitary phase is triggered by the secretion of hormone serotonin which has been linked to boosting moods in humans.
+The transition from the solitary phase is triggered by the secretion of the hormone serotonin which has been linked to boosting moods in humans.
 In their swarms, locusts move in a single direction making stopovers on any green area they notice.
 This movement causes extensive damage to crops.
-Locusts are known to cover long distances in short time periods leaving behind a trail of damage.
+Locusts are known to cover long distances in short periods leaving behind a trail of damage.

 Structural Differences Between Locusts And Grasshoppers

 Though similar in appearance, grasshoppers differ structurally from locusts.
 Both also differ in their behavior.
 In grasshoppers, the front wings are thin and tough while the outer wings are wide and flexible.
 In locusts, the wings become longer and stronger to allow for long-distance flights.
 The body of locusts is smaller than that of grasshoppers.
 In their solitary states, female locusts are larger than their male counterparts, although their sizes do decrease in the swarming phase.